anpaul7/nuodb-operator/README.md

 This command will propagate the new NuoDB EE license throughout the Admin tier (remaining pods).

-**Note:** The filename specified in the above commands must be nuodb.lic
+**Note:** The file name specified in the above commands must be nuodb.lic

 To check the effective NuoDB license and confirm license level, run